HFrutos/streamlit-house-price-prediction/README.md

     ```

 ### Setup

+Follow these steps to get your local development environment configured for the project.

 1.  **Create and activate a virtual environment:**
-    It's highly recommended to use a virtual environment to manage project dependencies.
+    It's highly recommended to use a virtual environment to manage project dependencies and isolate your project from other Python installations.
     ```bash
-    # Create a virtual environment (e.g., named 'venv')
+    # Create a virtual environment (e.g., named 'venv') in your project root
     python3 -m venv venv

     # Activate it